 The Company has an orientation programme upon induction of new Directors as well as other initiatives to update Directors on a continuous basis.
 The Familiarization Programme of the Company will provide information relating to the Company, wind energy / renewable energy industry, business model of the Company, geographies in which Company operates, etc. The programme also intends to improve awareness of the Independent Directors on their roles, rights, responsibilities towards the Company.
 Further, the Familiarization Programme should also provide information relating to the financial performance of the Company and budget and control process of the Company.
-The format of the letter of appointment is available on our website, http://orientgreenpower.com/files/DRAFT-LETTER-OF-APPOINTMENT-OF-INDEPENDENT-DIRECTOR.pdf a) Directors:
+The format of the letter of appointment is available on our website, https://orientgreenpower.com/files/Details%20 of%20Familiarisation%20Programmes%20for%20 Independent%20Directors.pdf